jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

 The delay here is doubly sad because no fonts are actually downloaded.
 The web font they're using is "Roboto", which already ships on Android devices (it's the main Android font), so Android users get all the delay for nothing.

-Google Fonts CSS is smart, and it serves the best CSS and font format for that particular browser, but since [WOFF2 is well supported](https://caniuse.com/woff2), we could just copy & paste the font CSS into the site's CSS, and avoid the request to the other server.
+Google Fonts' CSS is smart; it serves the best CSS and font format for that particular browser, but since [WOFF2 is well supported](https://caniuse.com/woff2), we could just copy & paste the font CSS into the site's CSS, and avoid the request to the other server.
 You could also do this with the fonts themselves, keeping everything on one server.

 ## Issue: Delayed primary image